glandium/git-cinnabar/README.md

 changeset that belongs to them, and bookmarks are similar to git branches.

 You may choose how to interact with those with the `cinnabar.refs` configuration.
-The following values are supported:
+The following values are supported, either individually or combined in a comma-separated list:

 - `bookmarks`: in this mode, the mercurial repository's bookmarks are exposed as `refs/heads/$bookmark`.
 Practically speaking, this means the mercurial